pythonanywhere/flask-tutorials/tutorial-2.md

         id = db.Column(db.Integer, primary_key=True)
         content = db.Column(db.String(4096))

-...so just add a new line after the definition of the `content` field like this:
+...so just add a new line after the definition of the `content` field like this, to say that we need a new column called "posted", which is a date/time object, with a default of "now":

         posted = db.Column(db.DateTime, default=datetime.now)

-What that's doing is probably pretty obvious, but sharp-eyed readers might spot that although the `default` is being set to the method `utcnow` on the `datetime` class, there are no brackets after it to call that method.
+How that works is probably pretty obvious, but sharp-eyed readers might spot that although the `default` is being set to the method `utcnow` on the `datetime` class, there are no brackets after it to call that method.
 That's deliberate!
 By leaving out the brackets, we're saying that the default isn't the *result* of calling the `now` function -- it's the function itself.
 This is because all code that we put into a class like this is run